IAFEnvoy/IAF-Patcher/README.md

 3.The low capability of Title Screen and restore render fading.

+4.Gorgon will break all armor when kill you.

 **Join our [Discord](https://discord.gg/NDzz2upqAk) to report bugs you want to fix**